ShankarMadane8/Ecommerce/README.md

 ## Backend

-The backend is developed using Spring Boot and provides RESTful APIs for the e-commerce application.
+The backend is developed using Node js and provides RESTful APIs for the e-commerce application.
 It includes user authentication, product management, cart functionality, order processing, and more.

 ### Features
 - User authentication with JWT